pyvista/pyvista-wheels/README.md

 ### PyVista VTK Wheels

-Here are hosted VTK wheels build using OSMesa on Ubuntu 20.04 with glib 2.31.
+Here are hosted VTK wheels build using OSMesa on Ubuntu 20.04 with glib 2.31 for the Python 3.8 wheel, and Ubuntu 22.04 for the OSMesa Python 3.9 wheel.
 For a variety of reasons, these wheels were not built on an earlier version of Linux, nor were "repaired" using ``auditwheel``, and are therefore have limited comparability.
 See the last section for build notes.

 These wheels are used within the [PyVista documentation build](https://github.com/pyvista/pyvista/blob/main/azure-pipelines.yml) to avoid using ``xvfb``, which has been found to be unstable and has lower performance.

-### Build Process
+### Build Process for the Python 3.8 OSMesa Wheel

 Build requirements (Ubuntu)
 ```